 Understanding the Lender-Realtor Relationship

-If you’re new to real estate or are looking to update your lender partners to work with, read on to understand the lender-realtor relationship, who it benefits, and how to get started.
+Read on to understand the lender-agent relationship, who it benefits, and how to get started.

 How do real estate agents and lenders work together?

-The lender will pre-approve a client so the real estate agent knows which homes to show a buyer within their budget.
-When the buyer has selected a property and signs a contract, the lender will work to get their financing approved, while the real estate agent will follow up to move the process along.
+Most homebuyers need a mortgage provider to finance their new home.
+The financier will pre-approve a client so the real estate agent knows which listings to show a buyer to stay within their budget.
+When the buyer has found their dream home and signed a contract, the financier will work to get their financing approved, while the real estate agent will follow up to move the process along.

 Who benefits from the lender-realtor relationship?